microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 `HitObject` is constructed using `HitObject::TraceRay`, `HitObject::FromRayQuery`, `HitObject::MakeMiss`, or `HitObject::MakeNop`.
 It
-can be used to invoke closesthit or miss shading using `HitObject::Invoke`, and to reorder threads for shading coherence with `ReorderThread`.
+can be used to invoke closesthit or miss shading using `HitObject::Invoke`, and to reorder threads for shading coherence with `TryReorderThread`.

 The `HitObject` has value semantics, so modifying one `HitObject` will not impact any other `HitObject` in the shader.
 A shader can have any number of